martintomov/RB-IBDM/docs/docs/tutorial-basics/insectsam-groundingdino.md

 ### The output with the bounding boxes included look something like:
 ![demo](../../static/img/output2-insectsamdino.png)

-As much as these classification bounding boxes are not useful to get insights for what species the insects are, they are useful for the DIOPSIS and ARISE models to generate and crop each insect from the original unproccessed image to small images for further processing.
+As much as these classification bounding boxes are not useful to get insights for what species the insects are, they are useful for the DIOPSIS and ARISE algorithms to generate and crop each insect from the original unproccessed image to small images for further processing, while changing the complex background to yellow.
 In [Hugging Face InsectSAM Gradio](https://huggingface.co/spaces/martintmv/InsectSAM), this is visible when `Include Bounding Boxes` is checked.

 ![demo](../../static/img/output-includebbox.png)